Choose a SAFE, SOUND, SECURE and RELIABLE Qualified Intermediary

 - How many 1031 Exchanges have you administered (individual 1031 Exchange officer and 1031 Exchange Qualified Intermediary)?

-- Do you hold clients' 1031 Exchange funds in a segregated Qualified Trust Account or a Qualified Escrow Account?
+- Do you hold clients' 1031 Exchange funds in a separate, segregated Qualified Trust Account or a Qualified Escrow Account?

 - Do you maintain fidelity bond insurance coverage to insure against employee theft, embezzlement or misappropriation of the 1031 Exchange funds?